Michael Portillo: Great Railway Journeys

+Great Central Asian Railway Journeys premiered on 11 May 2026; in the five-part series, Portillo follows the Silk Road through Uzbekistan.

 Press and radio

 Portillo has written a regular column for The Sunday Times, contributes to other journals (he was a theatre critic for the New Statesman until May 2006), and is a regular radio broadcaster on UK radio.
 He is a long-serving member of the panel in the BBC Radio 4 series The Moral Maze.
 In September 2011, he presented a two-part series on BBC Radio 4 called Capitalism on Trial.
 He has also presented a history series on BBC Radio 4 called Things We Forgot to Remember.

 In June 2013, he presented a series of twelve 15-minute radio programmes (following the daily World at One news programme) on BBC Radio 4 called 1913 – the Year Before, about the state of Britain in the years preceding World War I, challenging the view that these years were optimistic and cheerful.
 On 7 May 2020, it was announced that Portillo would join the new digital station Times Radio, which launched in June 2020.
 He hosted a Friday evening programme on politics, culture and history.